Friday, April 15, 2016

 Hans turned around and regarded his friend with brooding eyes.
 “Yes, Karl.”

 “I know there are moments when I might even be viewed as a difficult person to understand.
-I even wonder what I really stand for.
-But what else can we hold onto to ensure our sanity except our love for something beyond ourselves―our love for our families, our love for our fatherland?”
+I even wonder what I truly stand for.
+But what else can we hold onto to ensure our sanity besides our love for something beyond ourselves―our love for our families, our love for our fatherland?”

 “Don’t fool yourself, Kumpel.
 Our love for our country is worth nothing if it deprives us of our sense of humanity if it destroys positive consensus.
 Do we have any form of consensus in Germany today?
 No, no!
 We do not.
 Rationalism isn’t cheap anymore.”